dildeolupbiten/TkAccount/README.md

 **4.** The **Add** menu cascade has 3 menu buttons called **Category**, **Product** and **Order**.

 **4.1.** In the first run of the program, users should first add categories for the products they will create later.
 If users click the **Product** or **Order** menu buttons before creating the categories, the program will show warning messages that remind the users what they should do.
-If the **Category** menu buttons is clicked, a window as below should be created.
+If the **Category** menu button is clicked, a window as below should be created.

 ![img3](https://user-images.githubusercontent.com/29302909/98676558-cf856c80-236c-11eb-8191-3a02e9dee8fb.png)